openstack-archive/collectd-openstack-plugins/doc/source/GSG.rst

 Troubleshooting
 ---------------

-If you are unable to verify that ceilometer is working with collectd, try restarting the service, then check the meter list again.
+If you are unable to verify that gnocchi/aodh is working with collectd, try restarting the service, then check the meter list again.

   ::